Oregon Voices

 Oregon has long had the largest number of registrants per 100,000 population of any state.
 Further, that number continues to grow substantially every year, since the state’s ability to move people off the registry is overwhelmed by the much greater numbers of new registrants, perhaps 1/3 of whom are coming from out of state.
 This problem has raised significant concerns in the Oregon Legislature and makes it difficult to predict what changes might be made in Oregon’s system going forward.

-Finding housing and jobs is still difficult in Orgon, and persons on the registry make up a sizable portion of our homeless population.
-No one should believe that coming to Oregon is a solution for all the problems of the registry.
-We advise anyone who has a source of support from family or friends in another state to think searchingly about leaving those behind to relocate to Oregon.
-If you do come however, Oregon Voices will welcome you into our network and provide what advice and assistance we can.
+Finding housing and jobs is still difficult in Oregon, and persons on the registry make up a sizable portion of our homeless population.
+Relocating to Oregon is not a solution for all the problems of the registry.
+We advise anyone who has family or friends in another state to think searchingly about leaving these necessary sources of support behind before making a decision to move to Oregon.